jp43/DockBox/README.md

             Keywords

-            * programs: specify which are used for docking (autodock, vina, dock6, glide and/or moe can be used)
+            * **programs**: specifies the softwares which are used for docking (autodock, vina, dock6, glide and/or moe).
+Options relative to each program (or instance) are specfied within the section of the same name.
+For example, if autodock is in the list of programs, options associated with autodock should be specified in the AUTODOCK section of the configuration file.

     * Optional arguments